qiceradar/qiceradar/docs/tutorial.md

 Activate the "Traces" checkbox to see a plot of intensities from a single trace of the radargram:
 ![](figures/viewer_traces.png)

-Finally, activate the "Crosshairs" checkbox for a cursor to follow your mouse in the radargram and plot the lat/lon of that trace as a yellow point in the map view.
+Activate the "Crosshairs" checkbox to associate features between the radargram and the map.
+A cursor will follow your mouse in the radargram, while the lat/lon of that trace will appear as a yellow point in the map view.
 Additionally, the map will always show the full extent of the radargram as a red line, and the currently-viewed extent as a thicker orange line.
 ![](figures/viewer_cursor.png)

+Citation information is available by clicking the "Citation" button in the viewer.

 ## QGIS tips: